 Something to remember throughout all of your budgeting talk with your children is to keep it light and make it fun.
 Kids respond much better to learning when they have a fun activity or game to associate it with.
 Games like Monopoly and other money-related games can help your kids learn about money and budgeting using only cash in a fun and lighthearted way.
 Another major thing to focus on when teaching your kids about money is the importance of short and long-term goals.

-It is important that you emphasize the importance of planning ahead, like for big purchases or even retirement.
+It is important that you emphasize the importance of planning ahead, for big purchases or even retirement.
 Talking to them about saving for specific things that they want can help them work towards a goal.
-When they do eventually earn enough to purchase the item that they wanted, it solidifies in their mind that they are capable of saving and that it is possible to buy the things that they want.
+When they eventually earn enough to purchase the item that they wanted, it solidifies in their mind that they are capable of saving and that it is possible to buy the things they want.
 Teaching your children how to budget when they are young will help them become more financially wise and well-rounded adults.